SCallerio/MPDBlog/_posts/2025-08-10-holistic-mpd-vaca-muerta.md

 ## From Drilling to "Feeling" the Way Down

 The foundation of this approach is a technique called **Pressure Trapping MPD**.
-By drilling with a statically underbalanced mud and allowing a small, controlled influx during connections, the system provides a real-time measurement of the formation pore pressure (Fig. 3).
+By drilling with a statically underbalanced mud and allowing a small, controlled influx during connections (i.e., performing *soft shut-in* connections), the system provides a real-time measurement of the formation pore pressure (Fig. 3).
 This transforms drilling from a pre-planned execution into a dynamic, "feel-the-way-down" process.

-> "This real-time mapping effectively broadens the operational window," explains lead author Santiago Callerio.
-"We saw the mud weight window expand from a tight 150 g/L to a more manageable 210 g/L. This was one of the keys that unlocked the ability to drill laterals up to 70% longer without inducing losses or compromising wellbore stability."
+> "This real-time pore pressure mapping using soft shut-in connections effectively broadens the operational window," explains lead author Santiago Callerio.
+"After a number of connections were performed, we saw an **average 60 g/L reduction in the mapped pore pressure**, allowing the mud weight window to expand.
+This was one of the keys that unlocked the ability to drill laterals up to **70% longer without inducing losses, wellbore breathing, or compromising wellbore stability**."

 <picture>
   <source srcset="{{ site.baseurl }}/images/Connection_SBP_ESD_Trend_dark.svg" media="(prefers-color-scheme: dark)">